The Secret’s Out: Content Marketing Is Actually a New Business Model

 Plan from the get-go to repurpose your content.
-Start with one story, then figure out how else you can deliver it – as a blog, a video, a podcast, a book?
+Start with one story, then figure out how else you can deliver it – as a blog, a video, a podcast, or a book.

-5. Harvest audience.
 Your overarching content marketing goal is to turn one-time readers into subscribers.
 But be careful: not all subscribers are created equal.
-Here is Joe’s subscriber hierarchy, which places higher value on the channels you control and the subscribers you know.
+Here is Joe’s subscriber hierarchy.
+Which places a higher value on the channels you control and the subscribers you know.

 Steal your audience from others through influencer marketing.

-Use tools such as keywords, search engine optimization (SEO), social media and A/B testing to gain audience.
+Use tools such as keywords, search engine optimization (SEO), social media, and A/B testing to gain an audience.
 Study your data and do analytics to improve performance over time.

-6. Diversify.
-Now that you’ve built a sizeable following, it’s time to branch out into other digital, in-person and print media.
+Now that you’ve built a sizeable following, it’s time to branch out into other digital, in-person, and print media.
 You can build your own content extensions and/or acquire relevant assets.

-7. Monetize.
-Now that you have an audience, listen closely for what products and services your audience needs: perhaps consulting, software or events?
+Now that you have an audience, listen closely to what products and services your audience needs: perhaps consulting, software, or events.

 Be ready to make an unexpected pivot.
 Why?
 It often turns out that your audience wants to buy something from you that’s different from what you initially offered.

 In case you don’t have the time to read this 300+ page book, I boiled it down into a free 1-page Message Map for you.
-The PDF is here.
 If you want to print it out, large-format paper such as 11″ x 17″ works best.